MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-synchronizing-business-central-and-sales.md

 ||Full synchronisation of all data for all table mappings.<br /><br /> You can synchronise all of the data in [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[prod_short](includes/cds_long_md.md)] tables that are mapped, and create new records or rows in the destination solution for uncoupled records in the source solution.<br /><br /> Full synchronisation synchronises all data and ignores coupling.
 Typically, you do a full synchronisation when you set up the integration and only one of solutions contains data.
 A full synchronisation can also be useful in a demonstration environment.|[Run a Full Synchronisation](admin-manual-synchronization-of-table-mappings.md#run-a-full-synchronization)|
 |Scheduled synchronisation|Synchronise all changes to data for all table mappings.<br /><br /> You can synchronise [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[prod_short](includes/cds_long_md.md)] on scheduled intervals by setting up jobs in the job queue.|[Schedule a Synchronisation](admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md)|

+> [!NOTE]
+> The synchronisation between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] is based on the scheduled execution of job queue entries and does not guarantee real time data consistency between two services.
+For real time data conistency you should explore [Business Central Virtual Tables](/dynamics365/business-central/dev-itpro/powerplatform/powerplat-overview) or Business Central APIs.

 ## <a name="standard-table-mapping-for-synchronization"></a>Standard Table Mapping for Synchronisation
 Tables in [!INCLUDE[prod_short](includes/cds_long_md.md)], such as accounts, are integrated with equivalent types of tables in [!INCLUDE[prod_short](includes/prod_short.md)], such as customers.
 To work with [!INCLUDE[prod_short](includes/cds_long_md.md)] data you set up links, called couplings, between tables in [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[prod_short](includes/cds_long_md.md)].